 RP implementation will be closely monitored to provide effective basis for assessing resettlement progress and identifying potential difficulties and problems.
 Monitoring will be undertaken by the PMU ESMC.
 Monitoring will involve administrative monitoring to ensure that implementation is on schedule and problems are dealt with on a timely basis; socio-economic monitoring during and after any resettlement impact utilizing baseline information established through the detailed measurement/census survey of APs proposed during RP updation, and overall monitoring.
 Monthly progress reports reporting status of RP implementation will be prepared by PIU assisted by DSC, and consolidated by the PMU ESMC with the assistance of PMC social safeguards specialist.
-The EA will submit semi-annual monitoring reports to ADB for review and post all safeguard monitoring reports on ADB and MOUD website.
-The PMU/EA will submit semi-annual monitoring reports to ADB for review and post all safeguard monitoring template is given in Annexure 5.
+The EA will submit semi-annual monitoring reports to ADB for review and post all safeguard monitoring reports on ADB and MoUD website.
+The PMU/EA will submit semi-annual monitoring reports to ADB for review and post all safeguard monitoring reports on ADB and MoUD website.
+A sample monitoring template is given in Annexure 5.